Fabio-A-Sa/Privago/docs/milestone3/report.md

 O formulário demora cerca de 2 minutos a responder e todas as informações obtidas serão anónimas e utilizadas para fins de avaliação da plataforma.

 In order to assess qualitative aspects of the Privago platform, both globally and for each feature, users are invited to respond to a brief satisfaction questionnaire at the end of the experimentation session.

-This questionnaire is based on the standard version of the System Usability Scale (SUS) and includes questions that evaluate the user's perception of the overall usability and relevance of the application, as well as the clarity of each implemented functionality.

-The form takes approximately 2 minutes to complete, and all information obtained will be anonymous and used for platform evaluation purposes.

 I think that I would like to use this system frequently.
 I found the system unnecessarily complex.